 - Maintenance allows for more effective heating.
 Through time and frequent use, your heating equipment collects dust, dirt, and debris – and this can build up inside your unit and make it hard for the components to move properly.
 Annual maintenance includes cleaning your system, allowing all the moving parts to work freely – helping your system heat your home more effectively.

 - Your warranty will remain intact.
 Most equipment warranties require you as a homeowner to get regular maintenance in order to preserve the warranty on the equipment.
 Failure to do so can cause the warranty to become void – and that means you might have to pay out-of-pocket for expensive repairs or replacements.

 - Your technician may find small problems that can easily be remedied.
-When it comes to major equipment like furnaces, boilers, or heat pumps, it’s much easier to take care of problems before they become larger – and much more expensive.
-By getting annual maintenance, your technician will have a better understanding of how your system is working and will be familiar with its history.
+When it comes to major equipment like furnaces, boilers, or heat pumps, it’s much easier to take care of problems before they become larger and more expensive problem.
+By getting annual maintenance tune ups, your technician will have a better understanding of how your system is working and will be familiar with its history.
 Our technicians are trained to spot pyour sotential issues with parts and systems and can recommend fixes to keep you warm all winter.

 - Your heating system will likely last longer.
 Getting maintenance not only helps your system run better on a yearly basis; it also helps it last for years to come.
 With proper maintenance, your system will be cleaned and tuned up every year, and any small issues will be taken care of right away.
-All that adds up to longer system life – and that means big savings, as equipment replacement can be costly.
+All that adds up to longer system life – and that means big savings on replacing entire systems.

 How can Degree Heating & Cooling help me get the annual maintenance I need?